-11. How high will the landfill go?
+12. How high will the landfill go?

-The future height of the landfill will be determined during the formal design process that will occur over the next several years.
-There are limits to how high a landfill can be built based on stability of the slopes, local negotiations and community input, and geotechnical investigations.

-The height of the landfill also determines the capacity and the length of time the site could serve the community.
+There are physical limits to how high a landfill can be built based on stability of the slopes and geotechnical investigations.
+The height of the landfill also determines the capacity and the length of time the landfill site could serve the community.